cisco/mindmeld/source/blueprints/banking.rst

    - Study the best practices around training data generation and annotation for conversational apps in :doc:`Step 6 <../quickstart/06_generate_representative_training_data>` of the Step-By-Step Guide.
 Following those principles, create additional labeled data for all the intents in this blueprint.
 Read more about :doc:`NLP model evaluation and error analysis <../userguide/nlp>` in the User Guide.
 Then apply what you have learned in evaluating your app, using your newly-created labeled data as held-out validation data.

    - Complete the following exercise if you are extending the blueprint to build your own banking assistant.
-For app-agnostic, generic intents like ``greet``, ``exit``, and ``help``, start by simply reusing the blueprint data to train NLP models for your banking assistant.
+For common intents like ``greet``, ``exit``, and ``help``, start by simply reusing the blueprint data to train NLP models for your banking assistant.
 For ``pay_creditcard`` and any other app-specific intents, gather new training data tailored to the relevant entities (credit card, balance, etc.).
 Apply the approach you learned in :doc:`Step 6 <../quickstart/06_generate_representative_training_data>`.

 8. Training the NLP Classifiers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^